Maikuolan/Common/_docs/Request.md

 "Channels" is an array, containing at least one sub-array, "Trigger".
 Stored in that sub-array, each "pattern" matches against the beginning of the URL of the request, serving as a "trigger" for identifying alternative channels.
 Each "trigger" should have its own corresponding sub-array, containing any number of groups of potential sub-matches, each containing any potential alternative channels.
 The provided "alternative channels" will replace the part of the URL of the request which matches the corresponding sub-match, and a subsequent new request will be made using the amended URL.

-You can also just ignore this member entirely if you don't want to utilise alternative channels at your implementation.
+You can also just ignore this property entirely if you don't want to utilise alternative channels at your implementation.

-#### Disabled member.
+#### Disabled property.

 A CSV listing any alternative channels that should be disabled for the request (useful, for example, if you have a static list of alternative channels for your implementation, but provide the ability for end-users to optionally disable channels of their choice).